Democrats Will Grill Hope Hicks Behind Closed Doors on Wednesday

 Hicks’ appearance is a breakthrough for the committee, who has been struggling to compel key figures to cooperate with their investigation into Trump and whether he obstructed justice or abused the powers of his office.

 But the fight for information is not over.
+At least one representative from the White House will be in attendance, a committee aide said.
+As expected, the White House sent a letter to Nadler Tuesday afternoon stating that Hicks was immune from testifying about her time in the White House.

+“The longstanding principle of immunity for senior advisers to the President is firmly rooted in the Constitution’s separation of powers and protects the core function of the presidency, and we are adhering to this well established precedent in order to ensure that future Presidents can effectively execute the responsibilities of the Office of the President,” White House Counsel Pat Cipollone wrote in a letter to Nadler.

-At least one representative from the White House will be in attendance, a committee aide said, and the committee fully expects Hicks will try and assert executive privilege, particularly when it comes to questions about her role in the White House.
-Committee aides said they would negotiate with Hicks as the interview transpired, but also emphasized that they would not accept assertions of executive privilege unless it was officially entered into the record, which they believe is a losing battle for the White House.
+Before that letter was publicized, committee aides said they would negotiate with Hicks as the interview transpired.
+They emphasized, however, that they would not accept assertions of executive privilege unless it was officially entered into the record, which they believe is a losing battle for the White House.

-The White House declined to comment on who would attend the hearing and how they would invoke executive privilege.
 Hicks’ attorney could not be reached for comment.

 Committee aides did not speculate if Hicks’ assertions of privilege could produce yet another fight in court, explaining that they did not want to predict anything before her testimony.